 b.
 Key Locations

-- The Isle of Mists: A mysterious and dangerous location central to several quests.
-The Isle of Mists features challenging combat and intricate puzzles, adding to the sense of mystery and adventure.
+Isle of Mists: It is a mysterious and dangerous place around which several quests revolve.
+The area offers challenging combat and difficult puzzles, increasing the feeling of mystery and adventure.

 Map Features and Mechanics